Stability to Deformations of Manifold Filters and Manifold Neural Networks: Manifold Convolutional Filters

-Proposition \ref{prop:manifold-filter} tells us that manifold filters are spatial operators, since they operate directly on points $x \in \ccalM$; moreover, it tells us that they are local, because they are parametrized by $\ccalL$ which is itself a local operator.
+This alternative form uncovers the fact that the manifold convolution is a map from functions $f$ to functions $g$ that is \emph{parametric} on the Laplacian $\ccalL$ -- i.e., manifold convolutions are completely determined by the LB operator of the manifold.
 The exponential term $e^{-t\ccalL}$ can be seen as a diffusion or shift operation akin to a time delay in a linear time-invariant (LTI) filter \cite{oppenheim1997signals}, or as the graph shift operator in a linear shift-invariant (LSI) graph filter \cite{gama2020graphs}.
 Indeed, if we consider the manifold $\ccalM$ to be the real line, the manifold filter defined in \eqref{eqn:manifold-conv-spatial} recovers a LTI filter.
-If we consider it to be a set of points connected by a geometric graph, \eqref{eqn:manifold-conv-spatial} recovers a LSI graph filter.
-We discuss these special cases in further detail in Appendix \ref{app:rem_convolution} and Section \ref{sec:discre_nn}.
+If we consider it to be a set of points connected by a geometric graph, \eqref{eqn:manifold-conv-spatial} recovers an LSI graph filter.
+We discuss these special cases in detail in Appendix \ref{app:rem_convolution} and Section \ref{sec:discre_nn}.